When I first realized that depression was effecting my daily life, it was while I was living abroad.

 There was bridge that was particularly known as a popular suicide bridge in the winter when the water was shallow.
 A tour guide told me about it when I first arrived and every time I passed over it, I would look to see if anyone had washed up to the rocks or jumped that day.
 About 3 months of living in Stockholm, I realized I was becoming more depressed each day and started connecting with that bridge in a negative way.

 On my walks home from work I would cry while staring at the rocks in the water.
 I couldn't understand why I was feeling the way I was or how it even got to this point.
 I contemplated what would happen if I jumped.
 Would it be a sudden death, would it be painful if I survived, how cold would the water be, would I leave my purse behind or jump with it on, would my body be shipped back to the States if it was discovered.
 I convinced myself that my fears of 'what ifs' were scarier than following through and decided to seek help.
-Eventually, I had the courage to get help and I even had a tearful conversation with Neil about my thoughts.
+Eventually, I had the courage to get help and I even had a very tearful conversation with Neil about my thoughts.

 My attitude towards the bridge changed over time and I am thankful for it.
 In a weird way, that bridge saved my life.
 Before I moved back to the US, I would stop and stare into the water hoping no one jumped.
 I would sit on the bench next to it, soak in the sun, find something positive about the day and practice being thankful.
 This bridge helped me identify my depression and the loss of connection I had with myself.